-The Regulation of Biological Function by Metalloproteins AONO, Shigetoshi (Professor)
+Life and Coordination-Complex Molecular Science Biomolecular Functions The Regulation of Biological Function by Metalloproteins AONO, Shigetoshi (Professor) mail:aono@ims.ac.jp http://groups.ims.ac.jp/organization/aono_g/

-Structure of the CO-sensor protein containing an iron-porphyrin complex mail:aono@ims.ac.jp http://groups.ims.ac.jp/organization/aono\g
+Structure of the CO-sensor protein containing an iron-porphyrin complex.
 Metalloproteins play an important role for energy metabolism, molecular metabolism, and signal transduction in biological systems.
 The elucidation of the structure and function of these metalloproteins is central to understanding the regulatory mechanisms associated with biological functioning.
-We are currently elucidating the structure-function relationships of metalloproteins using experimental methods in the areas of biochemistry, molecular biology, organic chemistry, inorganic chemistry, and physical
+We are currently elucidating the structure-function relationships of metalloproteins using experimental methods in the areas of biochemistry, molecular biology, organic chemistry, inorganic chemistry, and physical chemistry.
+How does a protein fold into its native functional threemediate protein folding in biological cells.
+To this end, we are using various spectroscopic and biophysical techniques, including NMR, small-angle X-ray scattering and calorimetry, as well as molecular biological techniques such as sitedirected mutagenesis.